qntnt/syzygyco-op.github.io/README.md

 Keep it as simple as possible, but not simpler.
 Use the simplest tools, code, that meet our needs.

 Note that having multiple HTML files may create the need for intra-site navigation, which may drive technical complexity.
 All we really need is a landing page that prominently displays the information we most want visitors to see above the fold, at a glance.
-One this page, we can link to or embed other websites that represent more detailed information about specific domains, and which may offer no-code solutions for creating and maintaining them.
+On this page, we can link to or embed other websites that represent more detailed information about specific domains, and which may offer no-code solutions for creating and maintaining them.
 For example:
 - Embed our public Google calendar to show an up-to-date view of our upcoming events.
 - Link to our Discord server so people can chat with us.
 - Link to pages in our Notion workspace to showcase our projects.